cultuurnet/apidocs/projects/uitdatabank/docs/search-api/advanced-queries.md

 **Possible values**

-Any field name as documented on this page.
+Any field name documented on this page.

 **Example**